-2.8 The roi-manager
+Exercise 2.8: The roi-manager

 The roi-manager is a tool that helps to work with selections.
-You can keep an unlimited number of selections and display, modify and measure them whenever you want.
+You can keep an unlimited number of selections, display, modify and measure them whenever you want.
 Commands from the roi-manager always work either on the selected rois or on all rois in the manager if none of them is selected.

-- a) Use the wand-tool to select a nucleus, then press 't' (shortcut for add to roi-manager, you find the roi-manager under Analyze>Tools>ROI Manager...).
+- a) Use the wand-tool to select a nucleus, then press 't' (shortcut for add to roi-manager, you find the roi-manager under Analyze>Tools>ROI Manager....).
 Select the Show All option on the roi-manager.
 Select the other nuclei and them to the roi-manager. - b) Click on one of the labels (for example 5) in the image.
 Note that the corresponding line in the roi-manager is selected.
-Modify the selection

-(remove a part using the freehand-selection tool with alt pressed).
+Modify the selection (remove a part using freehand-selection with alt pressed).
 Press the update button in the roi-manager to make the change permanent.

 - c) Select one or multiple lines in the roi-manager (you can use ctrl/shift) and press the measure-button.
 Press the deselect-button, close or clear the results-table and press the measure-button again. - d) What does the flatten button do?
 Hint Have a look at the image type of the resulting image. - e) Set the lower threshold so that the background becomes blue and there are no holes in the nuclei.
 You can create a selection from the thresholded values by using Edit>Selection>Create Selection.
-Add the roi o the roi-manager and run the split command.
+Run the split command from the roi-manager.
 What happens? - f) Add the selections of all nuclei to the roi-manager.
-Now open the image A4 Rhod 1.tif from the folder 02 - basic tools.
+Now open the image A4 Rhod 1.tif from the folder 02 basic tools.
 With the newly loaded image active, deselect Show All from the roi-manager and select it again.
 Press the measure button.
 What happens?

-2.9 Measuring objects with the Particle Analyzer
+Exercise 2.9: Measuring objects with the Particle Analyzer

 Until now all selections have been created individually.
-The particle-analyzer allows to automatically create a selection for each object (particle) in the image, i.e for each connected region of pixels above the minimum threshold and below the maximum threshold.
+The particle-analyzer allows to automatically create a selection for each object (particle), i.e connected region of pixels above the minimum threshold and below the maximum threshold.

 - a) Use the threshold-adjuster (Image>Adjust>Threshold or shift+t) and the particle-analyzer to add the nuclei to the roi-manager (deselect everything on the particle-analyzer except Add to Manager). - b) Delete all from the roi-manager and use the particle-analyzer again.
 This time select the Exclude on edges option.
 Can you explain what this option is good for and when it should be used? - c) Use the particle-analyzer again.
 This time try to exclude objects that are too small to be nuclei by setting a minimum size in the dialog of the particle-analyzer. - d) Use the particle-analyzer to select only nuclei that have a high circularity value.
-What is the value that excludes the two nuclei with the lowest circularity? - e) Open the image inclusion.tif.
+What is the value that excludes the two nuclei with the lowest ciruclarity? - e) Open the image inclusion.tif.
 Imagine that the inner and the outer white rectangles are particles.
 Use the particle-analyzer with and without the Include holes option.
-For this comparison deselect Add to Manager and select Display results.
-What is the difference? - f) Use the particle-analyzer to find out how many bright blobs there are in the image blobs.gif from the folder 02 - basic tools.
+What is the difference? - f) Use the particle-analyzer to find out how many bright blobs there are in the image blobs.gif from the folder 02 basic tools.
 What is the average area of the blobs?

-2.10 Arrows, annotations and overlays
+Exercise 2.10: Arrows, annotations and overlays